boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/look-and-feel-settings/index.md

 # Look and Feel

-This section explains how to customize font, application theme, and dashboard theme in the Bold BI application.
+This section explains how to customize the font, application theme, and dashboard theme in the Bold BI application.

-Here, you can explore the details.
+Here, you can explore the details:

 [Font](/multi-tenancy/site-administration/look-and-feel-settings/font/)